rails/rails/guides/source/action_view_helpers.md

 The following outlines **some of the most commonly used helpers** available in Action View.
-It serves as a good starting point, but reviewing the full [API Documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html) is also recommented, as it covers all of the helpers in more detail.
+It serves as a good starting point, but reviewing the full [API Documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html) is also recommended, as it covers all of the helpers in more detail.

 ### AssetTagHelper